 Prayer clears the mist and brings back peace to the soul…Rumi

-When travelling, mosques become more than a place to pray.
+When travelling, religious sanctuaries become more than a place to pray.
 They provide one with a tranquil escape from the city, and an opportunity to meet locals and witness their culture.

 I decided to compile a list of some of the beautiful mosques around the world, that I have visited.